dcaliskan777/Election-analysis/README.md

 |:-----:                                          | :-----:              |:-----:                 |
 | Denver                                          | 306,055              | 82.8%                  |

-#### 4. The number of votes and the percentage of the total votes each candidate received
+### 4. The number of votes and the percentage of the total votes each candidate received

 In each iteration of the main for loop we check if the candidate name does not exist in the the list of candidates (candidate_options), if it does not exist we add it to the list and initialize its votes in the candidate_votes dictionary; otherwise (if the candidate exists in the list of candidate) the value (the number of votes) of current candidate is increased by 1.
 These are done by the following part of script:

         if candidate_name not in candidate_options:
             candidate_options.append(candidate_name)
             candidate_votes[candidate_name] = 0

         candidate_votes[candidate_name] += 1

 Note that the last statement is out of if loop.
-When the main for loop ended the list of coandidate_options (which contains candidate names) and the dictionary of candidate_votes (which contais candidate names as key and the number of votes of corresponding candidate as value) are created.
+When the main for loop ended the list of coandidate_options (which contains candidate names) and the dictionary of candidate_votes (which contains candidate names as key and the number of votes of corresponding candidate as value) are created.

 In the following part of the script, percentage votes of each candidate is calculated, by the help of f-formatting the candidate_results is created, it is printed in command line (terminal) and it is saved in text document.

     for candidate_name in candidate_votes:
         votes = candidate_votes.get(candidate_name)
         vote_percentage = float(votes) / float(total_votes) * 100
         candidate_results = (